Date of Degree

 Copyright 2010 Sonja Nicole Mayrhofer

 Mayrhofer, Sonja Nicole.
-"From ekphrasis and the fantastic to commodity fetishism in the Roman de Thebes and Chretien de Troyes' Erec et Enide." thesis, University of Iowa, 2010.
+"From ekphrasis and the fantastic to commodity fetishism in the Roman de Thebes and Chretien de Troyes' Erec et Enide."
+MA (Master of Arts) thesis, University of Iowa, 2010.